victorK8/Rust/README.md

 	settings.sh [Bash script for setting up cargo and rust environment] README.md [Readme file]

-## Variables
+## Common Programming Concepts

+	VARIABLES / VARIABLE TYPES

 		1. Variables are inmutable.
 But, what is the difference between "let mut" variable and a constant?
 You can't modify the value of contants with "mut" instance.

 		2. Shadowing.
 Re-use of previous declared variables (only using "let").
 Program remembers the previous values.

+		3. For check data types check https://doc.rust-lang.org/rust-by-example/types.html

+	FLOW CONTROL

+		1. Check the next link. https://doc.rust-lang.org/rust-by-example/flow_control.html

+	ERROR HANDLING

+		1. Check the next link. https://doc.rust-lang.org/rust-by-example/error.html

 ## Some annotations about Rust language

 	1. For creating a local varible `let foo = bar;`.
 In Rust, variables are inmutable.
 So, for declaring a mutable variable we need to use the next line `let mut foo = bar;`.

 	2. The & indicates that this argument is a reference, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
 References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references.
 You don’t need to know a lot of those details to finish this program.
 For now, all you need to know is that like variables, references are immutable by default.
 Hence, you need to write &mut guess rather than &guess to make it mutable.

+	3. Example of cast from string to u32 `let guess: u32 = "42".parse().expect("Not a number!");`

+	4. Structures as variables.
+Example of declaration:

+		struct User {
+		    username: String,
+		    email: String,
+		    sign_in_count: u64,
+		    active: bool,
+		}

+	Example of use:

+		let user1 = User {
+        email: String::from("someone@example.com"),
+        username: String::from("someusername123"),
+        active: true,
+        sign_in_count: 1,
+    };

 ## Links